wube/kov/readme.md

 - [IDE support](#ide-support)

 ## Real enum class
-Member method of enums.
+This is mainly about allowing enums to have member methods.
 There are currently ways to *almost* achieve it by some tricks, but they are not perfect, and require a lot of  ugly boilerplate.

 Here is a typical simplified example of the current typical implenetation of enum-like class in C++
 ```